ca-nv-as/lab_website/README.md

 ## Table of Contents

+- [Task list](#task-list) - Task list for the website
 - [How To?](#how-to) - Content management guide
 - [How It Works](#how-it-works) - Technical architecture for developers
 - [File Structure](#file-structure) - Project organization
 - [Content Management Tips](#content-management-tips) - Best practices
 - [Troubleshooting](#troubleshooting) - Common issues and solutions

+---

+## Task list

+- [ ] Add logo tooltip with backronym
+- [ ] Fix mobile lighthouse score
+- [ ] Add a google scholar field to people
+- [ ] Add <meta> tags for better SEO
+- [ ] Add a bit of transparency to the navbar?
+- [ ] Make the 2025 update automatically.
+- [ ] Make sure all the people and publications are there.
+- [ ] Once stable, add to the google search index and let team link it from their personal webpages, project pages, github repos, etc.

 ---